Tjaart55/Tjaart55/README.md

 ## GIT and GitHub

 - Project and product tracking, software backup, team software integration, automated software deployment, project and product planning, and project and product execution
-- Good background information on Systems Engineering and Agile methodologies
+- Knowledge of Systems Engineering and Agile methodologies

 # Contact Me